catseye/Robin/doc/Modules.markdown

     any other implementation should solve the problem.

-*   ... all the Robin language really "knows" is that a Robin program may be split up into seperate files (or rather, "inputs of program texts into the implementation", I guess.)
+*   ... all the Robin language really "knows" is that a Robin program may be split up into seperate "files" (where "file" means "input of program text into the implementation", I guess.)

-*   Robin recognizes a set of symbols, currently called `stdlib`, that (should) have a (relatively) fixed meaning for all Robin programs, whether they are used in that program or not.
+*   Robin recognizes a set of symbols, currently called `stdlib`, that (should) have a (relatively) fixed meaning in all Robin programs, whether they are used in any given program or not.

 *   Note (that should be elsewhere?): most of the macros defined in `stdlib` are supposed to, intentionally, take a fixed number